avanzu/AdminThemeBundle/Resources/docs/component_events.md

-## Accessing component
+## Accessing components
 The contents of the navbar and sidebar are separated into components, following an event driven approach.

 The general process to use a particular component is to create an event listener and to use the given event object to add ui elements.

 Each component has its own event and specific ui data interfaces.

 ### available components